marxin/texi2rst-generated/sphinx/gccint/optimization-info.rst

 If the :samp:`{filename}` is provided, then the dumps from all the applicable optimizations are concatenated into the filename.
 Otherwise the dump is output onto stderr.
-If :samp:`{options}` is omitted, it defaults to optimized-optall , which means dump all information about successful optimizations from all the passes.
+If :samp:`{options}` is omitted, it defaults to optimized-optall, which means dump all information about successful optimizations from all the passes.
 In the following example, the optimization information is output on to stderr.